karelrappo/karelrappo/README.md

 ## 👨‍💻About me

-* Data analyst with strong background in Finance
+* Data analyst in Security & Fraud with a strong background in Finance (FP&A).
 * from the land of unicorns - Estonia
-* Play volley, golf & tennis
+* Play volley, golf & tennis as a hobby
 * Self-learned Python, SQL, R

 <div id="Contacts" align="center">